Board of Directors

 University of New Brunswick

-Dr. Eddy Campbell joined the CANARIE Board in October 2013 and was elected to the Vice-Chair position in October 2017.
+Dr. Eddy Campbell joined the CANARIE Board in October 2013, served as Vice-Chair from 2017 – 2019, and was elected to the Chair position in October 2019.

 Eddy previously served as the President of the University of New Brunswick and has extensive experience in university administration, having previously served as President and Vice-Chancellor (Acting) and Vice-President (Academic) at Memorial University in St. John’s, Newfoundland.
 He also served as Associate Dean of the Faculty of Arts and Science and as Professor and Head of the Department of Mathematics and Statistics at Queen’s University in Kingston, Ontario.